chiragpatel1229/Cryptographic-RBGs-Development-and-Analysis/QuantumRNG-main/dev-to_blog.md

-# QuantumRNG-aaS - Harnessing quantum algorithms for useful services
+# SyntheticRNG-aaS - Harnessing quantum algorithms for useful services

 We have all heard the hype...